rstudio/rstudio-conf-2022-program/sessions/rapid-response/integrated-workflow-azure-devops-rstudio.md

   photo: /assets/img/2022Conf/_talks/22227_lawrence-y-tello.jpg
   bio: |+
-    Lawrence is an informatics specialist at the California Department of Public Health within the Data Processing and Informatics Team
+    Lawrence is an informatics specialist at the California Department of Public Health within the Data Processing and Informatics Section
     working on products that contribute to California’s COVID-19 response.
 He spent some time working on psychology and neuroscience projects prior to finding public health, all the while